National Security Agency: Section 215 metadata collection

-On April 25, 2013, the NSA obtained a court order requiring Verizon's Business Network Services to provide metadata on all calls in its system to the NSA "on an ongoing daily basis" for a three-month period, as reported by The Guardian on June 6, 2013.
+On April 25, 2013, the NSA obtained a court order requiring Verizon's Business Network Services to provide metadata on all calls in its system to the NSA "on an ongoing daily basis" for three months, as reported by The Guardian on June 6, 2013.
 This information includes "the numbers of both parties on a call ... location data, call duration, unique identifiers, and the time and duration of all calls" but not "[t]he contents of the conversation itself".
 The order relies on the so-called "business records" provision of the Patriot Act.

 In August 2013, following the Snowden leaks, new details about the NSA's data mining activity were revealed.
 Reportedly, the majority of emails into or out of the United States are captured at "selected communications links" and automatically analyzed for keywords or other "selectors".
 Emails that do not match are deleted.
 The utility of such a massive metadata collection in preventing terrorist attacks is disputed.
-Many studies reveal the dragnet like system to be ineffective.
+Many studies reveal the dragnet-like system to be ineffective.
 One such report, released by the New America Foundation concluded that after an analysis of 225 terrorism cases, the NSA "had no discernible impact on preventing acts of terrorism."

 Defenders of the program said that while metadata alone cannot provide all the information necessary to prevent an attack, it assures the ability to "connect the dots" between suspect foreign numbers and domestic numbers with a speed only the NSA's software is capable of.
 One benefit of this is quickly being able to determine the difference between suspicious activity and real threats.
 As an example, NSA director General Keith B. Alexander mentioned at the annual Cybersecurity Summit in 2013, that metadata analysis of domestic phone call records after the Boston Marathon bombing helped determine that rumors of a follow-up attack in New York were baseless.
 In addition to doubts about its effectiveness, many people argue that the collection of metadata is an unconstitutional invasion of privacy.
 As of 2015, the collection process remained legal and grounded in the ruling from Smith v.
 Maryland (1979).
 A prominent opponent of the data collection and its legality is U.S. District Judge Richard J. Leon, who issued a report in 2013 in which he stated: "I cannot imagine a more 'indiscriminate' and 'arbitrary invasion' than this systematic and high tech collection and retention of personal data on virtually every single citizen for purposes of querying and analyzing it without prior judicial approval...Surely, such a program infringes on 'that degree of privacy' that the founders enshrined in the Fourth Amendment".